YuSugihara/QTL-seq/README.md

 ## Usage
 ```
+$  qtlseq -h

-$ usage: qtlseq -r <FASTA> -p <BAM|FASTQ> -b1 <BAM|FASTQ>
+usage: qtlseq -r <FASTA> -p <BAM|FASTQ> -b1 <BAM|FASTQ>
               -b2 <BAM|FASTQ> -n1 <INT> -n2 <INT> -o <OUT_DIR>
               [-F <INT>] [-T] [-e <DATABASE>]

-QTL-seq version 2.0.0
+QTL-seq version 2.0.1

 optional arguments:
   -h, --help         show this help message and exit
   -r , --ref         Reference fasta.
   -p , --parent      fastq or bam of parent.
 If you specify
                      fastq, please separate pairs by commma,
                      e.g. -p fastq1,fastq2.
 You can use this
                      optiion multiple times
   -b1 , --bulk1      fastq or bam of bulk 1.
 If you specify
                      fastq, please separate pairs by commma,
                      e.g. -b1 fastq1,fastq2.
 You can use this
                      optiion multiple times
   -b2 , --bulk2      fastq or bam of bulk 2.
 If you specify
                      fastq, please separate pairs by commma,
                      e.g. -b2 fastq1,fastq2.
 You can use this
                      optiion multiple times
   -n1 , --N-bulk1    Number of individuals in bulk 1.
   -n2 , --N-bulk2    Number of individuals in bulk 2.
   -o , --out         Output directory.
 Specified name must not
                      exist.
   -F , --filial      Filial generation.
 This parameter must be
                      more than 1.
 [2]
   -t , --threads     Number of threads.
 If you specify the number
                      below one, then QTL-seq will use the threads
                      as many as possible.
 [2]
   -T, --trim         Trim fastq by trimmomatic.
+  --trim-params      Parameters for trimmomatic.
+Input parameters
+                     must be separated by comma with following
+                     order: phred,ILLUMINACLIP,LEADING,TRAILING,
+                     SLIDINGWINDOW,MINLEN.
+                     [33,TruSeq3-PE.fa:2:30:10,20,20,4:15,75]
   -e , --snpEff      Predict causal variant by SnpEff.
 Please check
                      available databases in SnpEff.
+  --mem              Memory size when bam sorted.
+[1G]
+  -q , --min-MQ      Minimum mapping quality in mpileup.
+[40]
+  -Q , --min-BQ      Minimum base quality in mpileup.
+[18]
+  -C , --adjust-MQ   "adjust-MQ" in mpileup.
+Default parameter
+                     is suited for BWA.
+[50]
   -v, --version      show program's version number and exit
 ```

 QTL-seq can run from FASTQ (without or with trimming) and BAM.
 If you want to run QTL-seq from VCF, please use QTL-plot (example 5).
 Once you run QTL-seq, QTL-seq automatically complete the subprocesses.